Stories

 MARINE CORPS BASE CAMP PENDLETON, Calif. – Sgt.
 Maj.
 Bradley Kasal, right, sergeant major, I Marine Expeditionary Force, thanks retired Gen. Peter Pace, former Chairman of the Joint Chiefs of Staff, during an E-9 symposium at Camp Pendleton April 8, 2016.
 Pace was the guest speaker for the event, and led participants on a guided discussion.
 During his speech, Pace spoke about the strong relationship between a commander, his senior enlisted advisor, and the responsibilities senior enlisted Marines have to keep their commanders true.
 (U.S. Marine Corps photo by Sgt.
 Emmanuel Ramos/Released) - MARINE CORPS BASE CAMP PENDLETON, Calif. – Sgt.
 Maj.
 Bradley Kasal, right, sergeant major, I Marine Expeditionary Force, thanks retired Gen. Peter Pace, former Chairman of the Joint Chiefs of Staff, during an E-9 symposium at Camp Pendleton April 8, 2016.
 Pace was the guest speaker for the event, and led participants on a guided discussion.
 During his speech, Pace spoke about the strong relationship between a commander, his senior enlisted advisor, and the responsibilities senior enlisted Marines have to keep their commanders true.
 (U.S. Marine Corps photo by Sgt.
 Emmanuel Ramos/Released)

-MARINE CORPS BASE CAMP PENDLETON, Calif. – Chief Petty Officer Soniya Stoddard, left, a chief hospital corpsman with 1st Medical Battalion, 1st Marine Logistics Group, and (ret.)
-Master Chief Petty Officer Thomas Dye, right, cut a birthday cake as part of a dedication ceremony of Camp Pendleton’s ‘Anchor Up Club’ as a Chiefs Mess to the North County Chief Petty Officer Association on April 1, 2016, at Camp Pendleton.
+MARINE CORPS BASE CAMP PENDLETON, Calif. – Marines and chief petty officers with I Marine Expeditionary Force attend a dedication ceremony of Camp Pendleton’s ‘Anchor Up Club’ as a Chiefs Mess to the North County Chief Petty Officer Association on April 1, 2016 at Camp Pendleton.
 Marines with I Marine Expeditionary Force Headquarters Group dedicated the club in celebration of the 123rd birthday of chief petty officers throughout the Navy.
 A Chiefs Mess is a lounge and living quarters area typically designated for chief petty officers aboard boats, ships, and Naval Air Stations.
 (U.S. Marine Corps photo by Cpl.
-Angel Serna/Released) - MARINE CORPS BASE CAMP PENDLETON, Calif. – Chief Petty Officer Soniya Stoddard, left, a chief hospital corpsman with 1st Medical Battalion, 1st Marine Logistics Group, and (ret.)
-Master Chief Petty Officer Thomas Dye, right, cut a birthday cake as part of a dedication ceremony of Camp Pendleton’s ‘Anchor Up Club’ as a Chiefs Mess to the North County Chief Petty Officer Association on April 1, 2016, at Camp Pendleton.
+Angel Serna/Released) - MARINE CORPS BASE CAMP PENDLETON, Calif. – Marines and chief petty officers with I Marine Expeditionary Force attend a dedication ceremony of Camp Pendleton’s ‘Anchor Up Club’ as a Chiefs Mess to the North County Chief Petty Officer Association on April 1, 2016 at Camp Pendleton.
 Marines with I Marine Expeditionary Force Headquarters Group dedicated the club in celebration of the 123rd birthday of chief petty officers throughout the Navy.
 A Chiefs Mess is a lounge and living quarters area typically designated for chief petty officers aboard boats, ships, and Naval Air Stations.
 (U.S. Marine Corps photo by Cpl.
 Angel Serna/Released)

 Marine Corps Base Camp Pendleton, Calif. – Lance Cpl.
-Madison A. Delamain sends rounds down range with an M240B machine gun during a Combat Marksmanship Program at Camp Pendleton March 29, 2016.
-The CMP shoot is a part of the 1st Marine Expeditionary Brigade’s contingency training and preparation for the Special Purpose Marine Air-Ground Task Force Crisis Response Central Command.
-Delamain, a native of New Braunfels, Texas, is a military policewoman with Company A, 1st Law Enforcement Battalion, I Marine Expeditionary Force.
+Kevin J. Earley sends rounds down range with an M240B machine gun during a Combat Marksmanship Program at Camp Pendleton March 29, 2016.
+The CMP shoot is a part of Marine Expeditionary Brigade’s contingency training and preparation for the Special Purpose Marine Air-Ground Task Force Crisis Response Central Command.
+Earley is a military policeman with Company A, 1st Law Enforcement Battalion, I Marine Expeditionary Force.
 (U.S Marine Corps photo by Lance Cpl.
 Justin E. Bowles/ Released) - Marine Corps Base Camp Pendleton, Calif. – Lance Cpl.
-Madison A. Delamain sends rounds down range with an M240B machine gun during a Combat Marksmanship Program at Camp Pendleton March 29, 2016.
-The CMP shoot is a part of the 1st Marine Expeditionary Brigade’s contingency training and preparation for the Special Purpose Marine Air-Ground Task Force Crisis Response Central Command.
-Delamain, a native of New Braunfels, Texas, is a military policewoman with Company A, 1st Law Enforcement Battalion, I Marine Expeditionary Force.
+Kevin J. Earley sends rounds down range with an M240B machine gun during a Combat Marksmanship Program at Camp Pendleton March 29, 2016.
+The CMP shoot is a part of Marine Expeditionary Brigade’s contingency training and preparation for the Special Purpose Marine Air-Ground Task Force Crisis Response Central Command.
+Earley is a military policeman with Company A, 1st Law Enforcement Battalion, I Marine Expeditionary Force.
 (U.S Marine Corps photo by Lance Cpl.
 Justin E. Bowles/ Released)

 Cpl.
 Nathaniel Asoau, Light Armored Vehicle crewman with Company D., 1st Light Armored Reconnaissance Battalion and student with the Urban Leaders Course, provides covering fire from behind a barricade while his partner, Lance Cpl.
 Leonardo Perez, drops to a prone position during a combat marksmanship program range at Marine Corps Base Camp Pendleton, California, March 31, 2016.
 This range is the first live-fire range of the three-week course and is designed to hone Marines’ combat marksmanship skills including how to shoot, move and communicate with a buddy. - Cpl.
 Nathaniel Asoau, Light Armored Vehicle crewman with Company D., 1st Light Armored Reconnaissance Battalion and student with the Urban Leaders Course, provides covering fire from behind a barricade while his partner, Lance Cpl.
 Leonardo Perez, drops to a prone position during a combat marksmanship program range at Marine Corps Base Camp Pendleton, California, March 31, 2016.
 This range is the first live-fire range of the three-week course and is designed to hone Marines’ combat marksmanship skills including how to shoot, move and communicate with a buddy.